 He is currently on consent calendar.
 When we spoke with his juvenile probation officer he said that we needed to have FOC change custody in order to have my son released to his dad and that he would be violating his probation if he were to live in another county.
 I have checked his court order and...
 Read more »

 For the best advice, we'd need to know the terms of any existing custody order.
 Has there been one?
 If not, then only you are a "parent" for juvenile placement purposes.
-Even if you do, a proper juvenile placement with dad would mean that he would need to have a court order giving him primary...Read more »
+Even if you do, a proper juvenile placement with dad would mean that he would need to have a court order giving...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.